yaypm/davis-server/README.md

 ####Dynatrace API
 ---

-*Enter your Dynatrace URL and access token.*  The Dynatrace URL should look similar to 'https://davis-demo.live.dynatrace.com' and the key can be created by logging into your environment and navigating to the following page <URL>/#settings/integration/apikeys.
+*Enter your Dynatrace URL and access token.*  The Dynatrace URL should look similar to 'https://davis-demo.live.dynatrace.com' and the key can be created by logging into your environment and navigating to the following page https&#58;//{Your Dynatrace Domain Name}/#settings/integration/apikeys.
 The strict SSL option should be set to true in more instances.

 ````javascript
     // The dynatrace URL and token